 Mr. Marrin added that holding the tuition allows review of enrollments and gives enrollment management staff as much opportunity as possible to promote the college next fall.
 Additionally, review of fees and the higher priced areas allows us to compensate and we are doing that reasonably well.
-If tuition is raised in the future, it is important to look at elasticity of demand as well.
+If we raise tuition in the future, we look at elasticity of demand as well.
 What will that do to the demand, to an in-state student, to a border state student?
-We may raise the price \$5, but lose

-\$10 worth of students, so we need to be mindful of that and we need to keep in the array, so that we do not get too far behind.
+We may raise the price \$5, but lose \$10 worth of students, so we need to be mindful of that and we need to keep in the array, so that we don't get too far behind.